DaniyalZulfiqar/support_ticket_system/README.md

 ## Introduction
 The following repo covers the code of a simple Ticket Support Systenm application.
-You can see the web version of the React Native App in action here - add video link here.
+You can see the web version of the React Native App in action here - https://daniyal-helpdesk.netlify.app/

 The App is build on React Native, Node.js, Express & MongoDB.
 The App serves the purpose of a digital helpdesk or ticket support system and it is a simple support ticket app that allows users to create tickets and authorized support personnels to access the tickets and update them.